|

 The title has also been translated Four Stanzas of Sorrow.
 (Return)

-7. There are a number of places in China called Hanyang, best known being the city now a part of Wuhan in Hubei.
+There are a number of places in China called Hanyang, best known being the city now a part of Wuhan in Hubei.
 The mountain in Sichuan of this name might be considered, but the reference that makes most geographical sense is the area around 天水 Tianshui in what is today southeastern Gansu province.
 During the Eastern Han dynasty this area was a commandery called Hanyang.
-Near here, in spring of 138 CE, there was an earthquake here so great that a seismograph in Loyang invented by Zhang Heng detected it.
-(Return)
+Nearby, in the spring of 138 CE, there was an earthquake here so great that a seismograph in Luoyang invented by Zhang Heng himself detected it.

 太山:泰山。